-Due to its high flexible strength GFRC is predominantly used in facades, cladding panels, building restoration elements, street furniture, planters, electrical cable covers and many other sectors.
+Due to its high flexible strength GFRC is predominantly used in facades, cladding panels, permanent formwork, building restoration elements, street furniture, planters, electrical cable covers, planters and many other sectors.

 GFRC elements present higher flexural strength tan pre-cast concrete.
 Standard reinforcement is replaced with thin and light glass fibres which add to the bending capabilities of GFRC elements.
 Pre-cast concrete elements require minimum concrete cover for reinforcement depending on the concrete exposition class.
 Usually it’s minimum of 20mm up to 50mm concrete cover.
 This cover is necessary to achieve proper bonding between reinforcement and concrete and also to protect reinforcement from corrosion due to water ingress and moisture.
 This concrete cover around reinforcement makes the pre-cast concrete panels heavier than GFRC elements.
 GFRC can be thinner and lighter in weight which reduces the overall dead load of a specific element or the whole building or structure.
 Additionally, thanks to higher flexural properties GFRC can withstand higher live and dynamic loads.

 It’s concrete that uses alkali-resistant glass fibres as reinforcement instead of standard metal reinforcement.